mlua-rs/rlua/README.md

 There are currently a few notable missing pieces of this API:

+  * Complete panic / abort safety for scripts.
+This is a near term goal, but currently there are ways to cause panics / aborts with lua scripts which are not considered a bug.
-  * Security limits on Lua code such as total instruction limits and recursion limits to prevent DOS from malicious Lua code, as well as control over which libraries are available to scripts.
+  * Security limits on Lua code such as total instruction limits and control over which potentially dangerous libraries (e.g. io) are available to scripts.
   * Lua profiling support
   * "Context" or "Sandboxing" support.
 There should be the ability to set the `_ENV` upvalue of a loaded chunk to a table other than `_G`, so that you can have different environments for different loaded chunks.
-  * More fleshed out Lua API, there is some missing nice to have functionality not exposed like storing values in the registry, and manipulating `rlua::Table` metatables.
+  * More fleshed out Lua API, there is some missing nice to have functionality not exposed like storing values in the registry.
   * Benchmarks, and quantifying performance differences with what you would might write in C.